nxbfuentes/Fraud-Workflow-Optimisation-Tiered-Escalation/README.md

----

-### **💡 Portfolio Integration: "Remediation Project"**

-When you add this to your portfolio, use the following framing to align with your Grade 4 JD:

 **Objective:** To improve the operational resilience of the bank's fraud detection service under **APRA CPS 230**.

 **Key Metrics (KRIs) for this project:**